(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 Paul Confronts Peter

-- But when Cephas(12)“Cephas” is Aramaic for “a rock”, and is another name for the disciple/apostle Peter. came to Antioch, I firmly opposed him to his face because he was – and is – condemned.(13)“because he was – and is – condemned” could also be translated in the middle voice because the passive and middle endings for this Greek word are the same.
-In such a sense, it could be translated “saying that he did – and does – condemn himself.”
+- But when Cephas(11)“Cephas” is Aramaic for “a rock”, and is another name for the disciple/apostle Peter. came to Antioch, I firmly opposed him to his face because he was condemning himself.

 - And the rest of the Jews acted hypocritically with him, so that even Barnabas was carried away by their hypocrisy.